 I'm a great fan of VB Script, which I've found is a very powerful tool to automate processes.

-In 2003 I got the opportunity to teach Windows XP course 2272, and I discovered I had a talent for technical training.
-Since then I've gone on to complete a City & Guilds Level 4 qualification in teaching adults.
+I once got the opportunity to teach Windows XP course 2272, and I discovered I had a talent for technical training.
+I then went on to complete a City & Guilds Level 4 qualification in teaching adults.
 I achieved Microsoft Certified Trainer status, but this isn't currently active.